Kevin Loughery: Philadelphia 76ers

+Coaching career

+New York/New Jersey Nets and Julius Erving

-Instead in the meantime, he effectively retired as an active player when he accepted a five‐year contract as head coach of the New York Nets of the American Basketball Association (ABA) on April 26, 1973, succeeding Lou Carnesecca who had elected to return to St. John's University in a similar capacity.
+Instead, he effectively retired as an active player when he accepted a five‐year contract as head coach of the New York Nets of the American Basketball Association (ABA) on April 26, 1973, succeeding Lou Carnesecca who had elected to return to St. John's University in a similar capacity.
 With superstar Julius Erving, Loughery won two ABA championships in three seasons.
 After the ABA disbanded and the Nets joined the NBA, Loughery continued to coach the Nets for their first five seasons in the league.
 The team would struggle in their first couple of seasons without Erving, whose contract was sold to the Philadelphia 76ers due to financial struggles.
+Loughery later said that Erving's performance against Denver in the second ABA championship series they won was the best he had ever seen any basketball player ever play.

 The team would also move to New Jersey and become the New Jersey Nets.
 He was fired midway through the 1980–81 season and replaced by Bob MacKinnon.
+It has also been reported that he resigned over broad differences in philosophy with the owner.
+MacKinnon was considered an interim head coach.
+Loughery gave his former Bullets' nemesis, then current Nets player and future Hall of Fame coach Phil Jackson his first job as an assistant coach, while Jackson was finishing out his playing career with the Nets.

+Atlanta Hawks

-Loughery was hired by the Atlanta Hawks the very next season and he guided them to two straight playoff appearances, including one with rookie Dominique Wilkins.
+Loughery was hired by the Atlanta Hawks to replace Hubie Brown the very next season, retaining Mike Fratello as an assistant coach.
+Loughery guided the Hawks to two straight playoff appearances, including one with rookie Dominique Wilkins.
 He was fired once again after the 1982–83 season and replaced by Mike Fratello.

+Chicago Bulls and Michael Jordan

 The next two seasons, Loughery coached the Chicago Bulls.
-In his second season with rookie Michael Jordan, the Bulls made the playoffs.
-In the book The Jordan Rules Michael was quoted as saying that Loughery was the most fun coach he ever played for and that Loughery allowed him to free-lance and play the style he wanted.
+In his second season, with rookie Michael Jordan on the team, the Bulls made the playoffs.
+In the book The Jordan Rules, Jordan was quoted as saying that Loughery was the most fun coach he ever played for and that Loughery allowed him to free-lance and play the style he wanted.
+Jordan said in a 1992 interview that Loughery gave him the confidence to go out and play at the highest level by showing trust in Jordan during his rookie year.
+Loughery was fired for having "philosophical differences" with Jerry Krause, the Bulls vice president of operations who had functionally replaced Rod Thorn, who earlier had been fired as general manager.